These Democratic women just won primaries in red states

 The Trump presidency has brought an unexpected change to politics: A record-breaking number of women are now running for elected office.
 And a surprising number of the Democratic women are running in typically Republican areas.
-While winning outright this fall will prove challenging for many, last night’s primaries brought many Democratic women closer to competing in those general elections.
+While winning outright this fall will prove challenging, last night’s primaries brought many closer to competing in those general elections.
 Here are a few candidates of note:

 - Stacey Abrams, the former Minority Leader of the Georgia House, who handily beat out Stacey Evans, a candidate reportedly favored by the Democratic establishment, in the race for governor.
 Abrams’s Republican opponent won’t be decided until July, but if elected, she’d be the first black woman to serve as governor of any U.S. state.